dpukhkaiev/BRISE2/main-node/Resources/README.md

         - The following fields should be specified for Hyper-heuristic mode (TaskName = `tsp_hh_flat`):
             - `Problem` - `string`.
 Name of optimization problem type.
 Supported `TSP`.
             - `problem_initialization_parameters` - `Mapping`.
 Parametrizes the optimization problem:
                 - `instance` - `string`.
-Path to problem description file in worker node.
+Path to the problem description file in worker node.
 For instance `scenarios/tsp/kroA100.tsp`.
             - `Budget` - `Mapping`.
 Describes, when to terminate one task execution.
                 - `Type` - `string`.
 Type of termination criteria.
 Supported: `StoppingByTime`.
                 - `Amount` - `number`.
 Amount of budget, given for optimization.
 If Time-based budget is used, amount is specified in seconds.